akghani/akghani.github.io/content/project/wiposim/index.md

 **Inequalities and income distribution:**

 :white_check_mark: With our inequality simulator we aim to extend Piketty's *r>g* basic model by including three separate household groups.
-Households are divided into TOP (T), MIDDLE (M) and BOTTOM (B) households.
+Households are subdivided into TOP (T), MIDDLE (M) and BOTTOM (B) households.
-- The simulator can be accessed here [here](https://mgwk.shinyapps.io/distribution_piketty_households/)
+- The simulator can be accessed [here](https://mgwk.shinyapps.io/distribution_piketty_households/)
 - We recommend reading the introductory text before using the model.
 The text can be accessed [here](https://www.ifo.de/DocDL/forum1-15-focus4.pdf)

 :white_check_mark: In the text [Effects of the gender wage gap in a simple post-Keynesian / Kaleckian macroeconomic model](https://wiposim-genderwagegap.netlify.app/) we introduce the effects of a gender wage gap in a simple heterodox macroeconomic model of the closed economy developed in the post-Keynesian / Kaleckian tradition.
 - The introductory text with the description of the model can be accessed [here](https://wiposim-genderwagegap.netlify.app/)
 - The app showing the model's goods market equilibrium with a gender wage gap can be accessed  [here](https://mgwk.shinyapps.io/wiposim_gender/)

-For more information and contents visit the [project website](https://www.wiposim.de):exclamation:
+For more information and contents visit the [project website](https://www.wiposim.de)!

 **Funded by:**